Plant DetailShow Menu

 Winterberry, is a member of the Aquifoliaceae (holly) family and is native to Eastern North America.
 The ‘Winter Gold’ cultivar is a slow-growing, rounded, woody, multi-stemmed, perennial, deciduous shrub that will reach a height and width of 5 to 8 feet.
 It is distinguished by a dense, heavy fruiting of orange-yellow berries that appear in late summer and last through winter.

 ‘Winter Gold’ prefers full sun with some afternoon shade and moist to wet soils.
 It is adaptable to a range of soil textures but all need to have a neutral to acidic pH.
-Prune to shape in early spring just before new growth appears.
+Flowers will appear on new growth, thus if pruning to shape, do it in early spring just before new growth appears.

 Winterberry is dioecious, meaning individual flowers are either male or female, but only one sex is found on any one plant so both male and female plants must be grown if flowers, berries, and seed are desired.
 “Winter Gold’ is a late-blooming, female plant.
 One male winterberry, such as the late-blooming cultivar ‘Southern Gentleman’, is necessary for every 6 to10 female plants.